aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 "OAuth":
 : In this document, "OAuth" refers to OAuth 2.0, {{RFC6749}}.

-"End User Application (EUA)":
+"Client":
-: The software that the end user interacts with and has a relationship with, which is not the same as the OAuth client interacting with the Resource Server.
+: "Client" has the same definition as in OAuth 2.0, but is worth pointing out that the client in this context may be operated by a different legal entity than is described by the client name.

 "Intermediary":
 : One or more entities that the user's data will pass through or be shared with by